 The widespread electrification of vehicles is still in its infancy.
 Increasing numbers of individuals wish to contribute to the health of our planet, so it's no surprise that the demand for electric vehicles is skyrocketing with each passing year.
 Tracing back through automotive history, we find countless endeavors to execute the ambitious goal of phasing out traditional internal combustion engines, though the majority ended up discarded.

 Electric-only vehicles were typically showcased during particularly notable events.
 For instance, when the global economy faced turbulent times.
 A prime example is the Globe-Union Endura, unveiled in 1978—an electric car that emerged amidst the oil crisis, a time when fuel prices were skyrocketing.

 The people behind the Globe-Union Endura project didn’t even hide their goal when they introduced it – this was the car that was supposed to save American drivers from the unpredictable fuel prices.

 “You are all well aware that the US currently has no alternative to cars powered by conventional fuels.
 We have created a car that doesn’t care about oil crises or cartel agreements,” wrote the Globe-Union Endura brochure.

-The engineers at Globe-Union created the new electric car from scratch.
-They didn’t go to other manufacturers for support or help with the supply of certain components.
-For example, the platform, which is one of the most expensive components in developing a new car.
+The engineering team at Globe-Union built their new electric car entirely from the ground up.
+They didn't seek the aid or support of other manufacturers for the provision of certain parts.
+Take, for instance, the vehicle platform, which is among the most costly elements in the development of a new car.

 Globe-Union engineers used the same formula that Tesla Cars use now – the bottom was lined with batteries that sent their energy to the rear wheels.
 Since this car was created in the 1970s, it should come as no surprise that the Endura was only powered by a 20-hp electric motor.